-The 6 Nations enters its second weekend we take a closer look at Conor O’Shea, one of Ireland’s first professional rugby players and current coach of Ireland‘s opponents today, Italy.
+The 6 Nations enters its second weekend we take a closer look at Conor O’Shea, one of Ireland’s first professional rugby players and current coach of Ireland‘s next opponents , Italy.

 It’s 1994 and Ireland head to London on Valentine’s weekend for their now annual demolition at the hands of the aul’enemy.
 Ireland hadn’t beaten England in Twickenham since 1982, and even then wins were few and far between.
 True, Ireland had beaten England the year previously at Landsdowne Road, but this England team had just dispensed with the All Blacks in the autumn, and were looked upon as the favourites for that year’s championship and the World Cup the following year.